nachoba/Smalltalk/README.md

 * Value is last expression evaluated unless explicit return.
 * Blocks may be nested.
 * Specification: `[ arguments | | localvars | expressions ]`
-* Max of three arguments allowed.
+* Maximum of three arguments allowed.
 * `^ expression` terminates block and method (exits all nested blocks).
 * Blocks intended for long term storage should not contain `^`